permas4edu/permas4edu/visper/README.md

 ### Reporting

 You might want to create reports of your finite element models.
-A startup.pm is required to extend the VisPER GUI with two new icons that support export to Word and Excel.
+A **startup.pm** is required to extend the VisPER GUI with two new icons that support export to Word and Excel.

+*  User-specific configuration file **startup.pm** which can be found under
+   + ~/.visper/20.0-EDU/startup.pm on Linux
+   + %APPDATA%/Intes/VisPER/20.0-EDU/startup.pm on Windows

 ```python
 from visper import app, ComponentUtils, DOFBitmask, SPCs